Mahdi2912/Daily-Fun/daily_digest.md

 💬 Daily Quote #2:
 "In order to carry a positive action, we must develop here a positive vision." — Dalai Lama

+💬 Daily Quote #3:
+"Life is filled with secrets.
+You can't learn them all at once." — Dan Brown